bartvandebiezen/css-conventions/css-conventions.md

 }
 ```

-### Names of variables should start with the property or type.
+### Names of variables should start with the property or type

 - Makes it easier to group them and to use autocomplete in development tools.